While I don’t die for link building and I barely outreach, I make sure every content I publish is based on data, reality, trust, and quality results.

 If it isn’t monetizable, Make it.

-Please, don’t waste your traffic and value of the content you produce.
+Please, don’t waste your traffic and the value of the content you produce.
 Being a good copyrighter is one thing, and being good at its marketing is another.

 General Content Monetization Techniques Include:-